yichunzhao/hplusapp/README.md

  *SessionStatus*

- `SessionStatus` is an interface, which can be injected as a request handler method argument.
+ `SessionStatus` is an interface, which is injected when it is taken as a request handler method argument.
 A ModelAttribute is stored until `@SessionStatus` is set to complete.
-Meaning that, it informs that the session processing is done, following up a clearing activities.
-I think it is more like invalidating a session.
+Meaning that, it signals that the session processing is done, following up a clearing activities.
+I think it is more like invalidating a session, but it is not exaclty same.

+ Ref. to its java documentation, as the following

+>void setComplete()
+>Mark the current handler's session processing as complete, allowing for cleanup of session attributes.

+_marking the current session processing is completed._ , it is not about entire session.

+>The handler invoker may then follow up with appropriate cleanup, e.g. of session attributes which have been implicitly created during this handler's processing (according to >the @SessionAttributes annotation).

+clearing up is only current session attributes related to the current request handler.

+Session invalidation is about to destroy the entire session including all session attributes accross several requests.